arangodb/kube-arangodb/docs/design/acceptance_test_platforms.md

 - Google GKE, with Kubernetes version 1.10
 - Amazon EKS, with Kubernetes version 1.10
+- Amazon & Kops, with Kubernetes version 1.10
 - Azure AKS, with Kubernetes version 1.10
 - Openshift, based on Kubernetes version 1.10
 - Bare metal with kubeadm 1.10